A Grammar of Hypotheses for Visualization, Data, and Analysis: Limitations

-\textbf{Extensions to other concepts in visual analysis.} In this work, we demonstrate applications of our grammar with real-world analytic challenges.
-We also map a commonly used analytic task taxonomy for visual analysis to our use of hypothesis grammars.
+In this work, we demonstrate applications of our grammar with real-world analytic challenges.
 However, there are other important concepts of data analysis and visualization that we did not have space to address.
-For example, visualization recommendation\cite{mackinlay2007show}, how visualizations support hypothesis refinement\cite{supporting2004chappell}, how uncertainty affects data understanding\cite{song2018s}, data augmentation\cite{cashman2020cava}, perceptual models and experiments\cite{dosher2017visual}, and so on.
+For example, how uncertainty affects data understanding\cite{song2018s}, data augmentation\cite{cashman2020cava}, perceptual models and experiments\cite{dosher2017visual}, and so on.
 We hope that our formalism for hypotheses in visualization can provide the springboard for research in all of these areas.